xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 that work with plain text.
 In fact, the notion of human readability is even encoded at the operating system level.

-[^ln-diversity]: @pythonsoftwarefoundation @
+[^ln-diversity]: See @python_software_foundation_diversity_2015,
+@python_software_foundation_psf_2015, and
+@python_software_foundation_python_2001 for further detail on the Python Software foundation and its initiatives.

 ### 1.5 Identify research objectives prior to selecting the appropriate tools and methodologies.

 Because the tools that we teach are universal, we are able to better tailor our courses to the diverse needs of our students.
 In formulating their research objectives, beginners often make the mistake of starting with the tool.
 In this way someone may describe their interests as "using topic modeling on a corpus of nineteenth century literature."
 To this we reply: To what ends?
-Clearly articulated research objectives suggest appropriate tool and methodologies, and not the other way around.
-Thus the question of "genre formation in the ninetieth century," for example, is what could lead to the use of topic modeling, where the study of narrative would perhaps be better served by other means, like event detection or automatic plot summarization.
+Clearly articulated research objectives suggest appropriate tools and methodologies, and not the other way around.
+Thus the question of "genre formation in the ninetieth century," for example, might lead to the use of topic modeling, while the study of narrative would perhaps be better served by other means, like event detection or automatic plot summarization.
 Our goal therefore is to give the students a glimpse of a rich and variegated toolkit that could help advance a variety of research objectives.

 ### 1.6 Divide big problems into small, modular components.